 The town of Gearhart is a lovely community located just three miles north of Seaside.
 The small town of Gearhart is sometimes mistakenly thought to be a part its larger neighbor Seaside.
 However, Gearhart is very much a separate community with its own charm and intimate atmosphere.
 The small town has no traffic lights, and offers residents access to wide lane streets, perfect for riding bikes.
 The community's access to scenic unspoiled beaches and recreational amenities create the perfect location for those who love living in a quiet and active community.

 The comfortable community is known for its wonderful restaurants, charming shops and the fantastic quality of life enjoyed by its small but fortunate population of residents.
 The center of Gearhart is filled with a number of unique shops and restaurants.
 The town's small center boasts charming homes, an art gallery, and an old-fashioned grocery store.
 The small town also offers facilities for a diverse array of recreation, including several golf courses, public tennis courts, and public access to the beach.

-Vacation, waterfront, and beach homes are among the offerings of the quaint beach community of Gearhart.
+Vacation, waterfront, and beach home listings in Gearhart OR are among the offerings of this quaint beach community.
 Residents looking to start a family or retire in a quiet seaside community should not pass up this wonderful locale.
-For more information about homes for sale in the Gearhart area, contact RE/MAX River & Sea.
+For more information about homes in Gearhart, OR, contact RE/MAX River & Sea.

 Gearhart Beach, located in town, is one of the few public beaches in Oregon, where visitors are permitted to drive on the sand.
 Many people, however, prefer to enjoy Gearhart's scenic beauty by foot.